emberjs/data/docs-viewer/README.md

 From this directory (`docs-viewer`)

 - start sync for guides with `bun ./src/start-guides-sync.ts`
+- build/rebuild the API docs with `pnpm typedoc` (rerun as needed)
-- start the server with `bun run dev`
+- start the server with `pnpm dev`, visit the site url

 ### Deploying